material-components/material-components-android/docs/components/Search.md

 *   New Maximum Width
 *   New Lift on Scroll Color attribute
 *   Padding and inset updates

+SearchView updates

+*   New contained style and animation where `SearchBar` persists visually within the `SearchView`

 ### M3 Expressive styles